Atlanta-Area Restaurant Business Management Schools

 Gwinnett Technical College's hospitality degree program requires general education courses, as well as classes related to the hospitality industry.
 Students also can earn a diploma in hotel, restaurant and tourism management.

 Associate of Applied Science in Hotel, Restaurant and Tourism Management

 This is a 62-credit program that requires at least six semesters to complete.
 Students must earn 15 hours in general education courses like math, natural science and communication.
-Technical courses make up the remaining 47 hours of instruction and explore topics in food and beverage management, event planning, hospitality law and marketing.
+Technical courses make up the remaining 47 hours of instruction and explore topics in food and beverage management, event planning, hospitality law and hotel operations management.
 An internship is required.